Deviant (comics): Fictional history

-Later, the Deviants' aristocracy, led by Brother Tode, attacked Olympia and kidnapped the Eternals with the intent to disintegrate them.
-However, the hero Iron Man (James Rhodes) rescued the Eternals and helped them in the defeat of the Deviants.
-The Eternals transformed the Deviants' aristocracy into a synthetic cube, killing them.
-Only Warlord Kro escaped with the help of his old lover Thena of the Eternals.
+In the advent of the heroic age, Brother Tode is the leader of the Deviants.
+The Deviants' aristocracy, led by Tode, attack Olympia and kidnapped the Eternals with the intent to disintegrate them.
+However, Iron Man rescues the Eternals and helps them defeat the Deviants.
+The Eternals transform the Deviants' aristocracy into a synthetic cube, killing them.
+Without the aristocracy, the Deviants' priests seize power, led by Ghaur.
+Kro returns to Lemuria and becomes the leader of the Deviants.